 The band came to be in an unusual way.
 Max Foxx, the band’s keyboardist, rhythm guitarist - and Nicky’s father - first introduction to music was when he was seven and began playing on the piano in his childhood home.
 Following that, he took one piano lesson, which he didn’t enjoy.
 Never returning for any more lessons, Max Foxx started playing on his own, and later, when he was 14, started playing guitar.
 Although he always liked music, Max went on to do other things and left his music dormant.

 Nicky’s vigorous practicing inspired Max to rekindle his interest in playing music.
-Max recalls, “It started sometime in mid 2016.
-Nicky was playing a new song, and I thought it sounded real good, so I grabbed a guitar and, for the first time, we started jamming together.
+Max recalls, “It started a few years ago.
+Nicky was playing a new song, and I thought it sounded good, so I grabbed a guitar and, for the first time, we started jamming together.
 After that, we started discussing maybe writing some songs and forming a band, someday”.
 Fast forward to a year later, and they had already stumbled onto the other Nightstage musicians.
 Nightstage’s debut album, Sunset Industry, was recorded in the fall of 2017 and released only a couple of months later.

-The songs on the album are vastly different but share the same “Heavy Soft Rock” energy.
+The songs on the album are vastly different but share the same unique Nightstage energy.
 “Holder of All Cards” is dark and mysterious, at times incredibly soft, and then takes listeners by surprise by exploding into a wailing wah guitar solo and later upping the tempo for a fast piano solo.
-“You Will Never Get It Back” is as close to the definition of rock as you can get, from the gritty vocals to the crunchy guitar riff.
-“Grovy Lane” is an epic six and a half minute rock ballad featuring a four minute guitar solo, while “Dan’s Banjo” is a quirky instrumental song, not even three minutes long, which, yes, does feature a banjo section.
-“We just write the kind of music we like to listen to,” Nicky explains.
+Everything about “You Will Never Get It Back” is seductively driving , from the gritty vocals to the beefy guitar riff.
+“Grovy Lane” is an epic six and a half minute rock ballad featuring a four minute guitar solo, while “Dan’s Banjo” is a quirky instrumental song, not even three minutes long, which actually does feature a banjo solo.
+“We just write the kind of music we like to listen to,” Max explains.
 “There’s not a lot more to it than that”.

 Nightstage is currently working on their second album, which they hope to release later this year.